AnaZonia/moon_notes/3 Floresta Aleatória/Python.md

 sudo apt install python3.10-venv

 # create a new virtual environment
-python3 -m venv forest_regrowth_env
+python3 -m venv forest_env
 # to create a venv with all the packages from the global installation:
-python3 -m venv venv --system-site-packages
+python3 -m venv forest_env --system-site-packages

 #activate it
 source venv/bin/activate

 #to show only packages installed in this specific environment
 pip list --local